-I am a registered member of the British Association for Counselling and Psychotherapy (MBACP), working in the Warwickshire area.
+I am a registered and accredited member of the British Association for Counselling and Psychotherapy (MBACP), working in the Warwickshire area.

 I believe that our past experiences in our childhood and adulthood years are the roots of how we feel, think and behave in our present day lives.

 I adhere to the BACP ethical framework for good practice and professional code of conduct procedure.

 I am committed to a confidential, non -judgemental and respectful approach, showing empathy, competence and sincerity whilst supporting you in finding your way through life changes.

 Psychodynamic counselling helps people review emotions, thoughts, early-life experiences, and their present-day problems to identify patterns they have developed over time.
 Recognising recurring patterns helps people see the ways in which they avoid distress or develop defence mechanisms as a way of coping so that they can take steps to change these patterns.